emmanuelgonz/emmanuelgonz.github.io/_posts/2021-09-20-terminal-git-irods.md

 > CyVerse account, get one [here](https://user.cyverse.org/register)
 > GitHub account, get one [here](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home)

-We may run into errors, but that's just part of the workspace set up time sink.
-It is painful at first, but once you are set up, it is worth it!
+We may run into errors during this workshop.
+Do not be discouraged, this is part of the workspace set up.
+It is painful at first, but once it's over, it's worth it!

 ---